-Data collection procedures.
 First of all, the researcher contacted the National Ministry of Education, General Secondary Education Office and Vocational and Technical Education Office in writing to get the required official permission.
 The questionnaire of the current research was approved by the General Secondary Education and Vocational and Technical Education Offices.
-The researcher was informed in writing (see Appendix B and Appendix C).
+The researcher was informed in writing (see Appendix B and C).
 As a second step, the researcher contacted secondary school principals of selected schools to inform principals about the aim of the study and get permission to distribute questionnaires to the EFL teachers.
 After that, the researcher went to the selected schools, explained the aim of the study to the EFL teachers and distributed the questionnaire to volunteering participants.
-A hundred and fifty one questionnaires were distributed to the volunteer secondary school EFL teachers in Nicosia, Kyrenia, Morphou and Famagusta regions of North Cyprus.
+151 questionnaires were distributed to the volunteer secondary school EFL teachers in Nicosia, Kyrenia, Morphou and Famagusta regions of North Cyprus.

 The researcher asked participants to answer the questions in their spare time and the researcher waited for participant EFL teachers until they completed the questionnaire.
 The researcher stayed at schools while participant teachers were completing the questionnaire to provide an opportunity for the participants to ask questions about anything unclear in the questionnaire.
-Therefore, the researcher observed the volunteer participants while answering the questions to be sure that the participants did not use the Internet or they were not allowed to ask each other questions while they were completing the questionnaire.
+Therefore, the researcher observed the volunteer participants while answering the questions to be sure that the participants did not use internet or they were not allowed to ask questions to each other while they were completing the questionnaires.
 Unfortunately, some of the participant teachers completed the questionnaire in several days because they did not have enough time.
-A hundred and eleven questionnaires were collected back: 73.5% response rate was achieved and 40 participant teachers did not return the questionnaire.
+111 questionnaires were collected back: 73.5% response rate was achieved and 40 participant teachers did not return the questionnaires.